espressif/esp-debug-backend/README.md

 ## Description

-This package provides extented capabilities to interacting with ESP chips via GDB and OpenOCD.
+This package is a library built on top of pygdbmi providing high-level API for debugging programs using GDB and OpenOCD.

 ## Requirements

 Python packages:
 - pygdbmi